List of British weapon L numbers

-Equivalent designation systems were devised for the Royal Navy ("N", standing for Naval Service) and the Royal Air Force ("A", standing for Air Service), though in many cases stores used across all three branches were and are referred to by Land Service designations; Land Service designations have also been used where no Army equivalent exists, as in the case of the L44A1.
+Equivalent designation systems were devised for the Royal Navy ("N", standing for Naval Service) and the Royal Air Force ("A", standing for Air Service), though in many cases stores shared with the Army have continued to be referred to by their Land Service designations; Land Service designations have also been used where no Army equivalent exists, as in the case of the Royal Navy's L44A1 Machine Gun.
 The FV (fighting vehicle) number series is similar in purpose but not in formatting.
-Similar designation systems are used by various other militaries; for example, Canada uses "C" (standing for Canadian), Australia uses "F" (standing for Forces), (Note: Some stores did however receive "L" designations, particularly where they were of British origin.) and several nations such as Denmark, South Africa, and the United States of America use or used "M" (standing for Model or its non-English equivalent).
+Similar designation systems are used by various other militaries; for example, Canada uses "C" (standing for Canadian), Australia uses "F" (standing for Forces), (Note: Some stores that were of British origin or otherwise identical to British stores were, however, referred to by their corresponding "L" designations.) and several nations such as Denmark, South Africa, and the United States of America use or used "M" (standing for Model or its non-English equivalent).